 “It’s an intellectual challenge because there is no rhyme or reason to where you’ll find the scholarship,” he said.
-“There’s health, there’s history, there’s social problems.
-There are dissertations talking about new drugs that come out, regional drug trade issues, drug use and HIV, drugs from the perspective of women’s studies, drugs and their relationship to religion or the lack thereof…”
+“There’s health, there’s history, there are social problems.
+There are dissertations talking about new drugs that come out, regional drug trade issues, drug use, and HIV, drugs from the perspective of women’s studies, drugs and their relationship to religion or the lack thereof…”

 Dissertations, said Erlen, can be considered “gray literature,” since they have not had the benefit of peer review.
 As such, many dissertations would never see the light of day, if not for his bibliography.

 Erlen is quick to point out that he’s not an expert on substance use.
 As a librarian, his role is to seek, compile, and offer access to information.
 However, his decade-long work on the dissertation bibliography has given him an unusually broad perspective on drug-related issues.